missingcharacter/ricdros.com/README.md

 ## Requirements

 - [github-pages](https://github.com/github/pages-gem)
-  - its dependencies can be found [here](https://pages.github.com/versions/)
+  - its dependencies can be found [GitHub Pages versions](https://pages.github.com/versions/)

 ## How to setup